Archaeologists might employ land surveyors to find out more about possible sites of archaeological interest.

 There are routes into a geomatics surveying or land surveying career for both university graduates and school leavers.

-Graduates usually have a degree in geomatics or geospatial sciences – or a related subject such as, geophysics, geology, geography, geotechnology or earth sciences.
-Civil engineering, planning, surveying or construction degrees can also be accepted, especially if they include relevant modules.
-Most employers require the degree to be accredited by a relevant professional body (such as ICES, ICE or RICS) so that you can gain full membership or the chartership professional qualification (as appropriate) while working.
+Graduates usually have a degree in geomatics or geospatial sciences – or a related subject such as geophysics, geology, geography, geotechnology and earth sciences.
+Civil engineering, planning, surveying or construction degrees can also be accepted by employers, especially if they include relevant modules.
+Most employers require the degree to be accredited by a relevant professional body (such as ICES, ICE or RICS) so that you can gain full membership or the chartership professional qualification while working.
 Depending on the institution, a professional qualification can take between two and five years of completing work-based study and a final assessment.

 Most graduate opportunities are advertised as individual vacancies rather than as a formal graduate scheme.
 However, some large engineering consultancies include geomatics and geospatial roles as part of the graduate schemes they offer around specific engineering divisions, such as ‘environment and ground’ or ‘geotechnical and geosciences’.
 You may have to apply for vacancies speculatively – find out how to do this.

 As a school leaver you can apply for a trainee surveyor role with both GCSEs/standard grades or A levels or highers.
 Trainee surveyor roles might be entry-level vacancies or formal apprenticeships and you can expect to be trained on the job and supported towards a professional qualification.
 If you want to apply for a trainee role, useful subjects to study include maths, English, the sciences and geography.
 If you decide to go to university, entry requirements vary but maths, physics, chemistry, biology and geography A levels/highers (or equivalent) are often required or preferred.

 - Numeracy and the ability to make mathematical calculations